Physical Therapist Rockville, MD

 A physical therapist will evaluate the knee, with the goal to assess the condition and determine potential causes of pain.
 They may ask you questions about your current concerns and past medical history.
 Information related to how the injury occurred, previous injuries, current symptoms, and location of pain are all important details to share with your physical therapist.

 Are there any activities that tend to aggravate your symptoms more or less?
 Some people have difficulty with their knees while at work, shopping, exercising, etc. Patients who are more active tend to have symptoms during higher activity, such as participating in sports or running.
+If you have been suffering from knee pain for quite some time, it may be worth considering physical therapy as a solution.
 Sadly, knee pain causes many people to stop doing the hobbies that they enjoy.
 Don’t let that happen to you.
 Contact the Pain & Arthritis Relief Center so that a physical therapist in Rockville, Maryland can give you the help you need!